CS

 What is the best small car in Australia in 2026?

-The Toyota Yaris Cross Hybrid is the best all-rounder thanks to its 3.8L/100km economy, reliability and resale.
-The Mazda CX-30 is the best to drive, the Kia Cerato and Hyundai i30 are the best value, the MG4 is the best small EV, and the Suzuki Swift (from $23,490) is the cheapest and easiest to park.
+The Toyota Yaris Cross Hybrid is the best all-rounder thanks to its 3.8L/100km economy, 5-star ANCAP rating from 2021, reliability and resale.
+The Mazda CX-30 is the best to drive, the Kia K4 is the best value, the MG4 Urban is the best small EV, and the Suzuki Swift (from $23,990) is one of the cheapest and easiest to park, though it holds only a 3-star ANCAP rating from 2024 which is worth knowing before you shortlist it.

 What are the best small cute cars in Australia?

 For style and character, the Fiat 500, MINI Cooper, Suzuki Ignis and Mazda2 are the cutest small cars on sale, and the BYD Dolphin is the cutest small EV.
-The Fiat 500 and MINI lead on retro charm, while the Suzuki Ignis is the cutest budget option.
+The Fiat 500 (from $28,900) and MINI Cooper (from $41,990) lead on retro charm, while the Suzuki Ignis (from $22,490) is the cutest budget option.
+All five are still on sale new in Australia as of August 2026.

 What is the most fuel-efficient small car in Australia 2026?